Hironha/paw/README.md

 Paw supports many utility methods to help parsing the values, such as `refine`, `transform` and `check`.
 The order of execution is: `refine` -> `parsing` -> `check` -> `transform`.

 - `refine` is meant to transform some value before validating the schema.
-It does not support issues.
+If the `refine` function returns an issue, then the schema stops parsing and forwards the issue as result.
 - `parsing` is done either through `parse` or `safeParse` and validates the value based on the schema.
 - `check` is just a simple validation meant to be used when validating the schema is not enough.
 Supports returning issues with custom messages.
 - `transform` transform the value after validating the schema and all `check`s.
 Primarily used for type driven design.